 The following links provide additional resources to help learn about Indiana reckless homicide charges and related issues:

 A reckless homicide charge arises when someone has acted without thinking ahead, with disastrous results.
 Don't make the same mistake twice.
-The advice of qualified defense counsel can help you plan your defense carefully.
-Contact a local attorney for a free case evaluation to get started.
+Contact a qualified criminal defense attorney in Indiana to discuss your case and start planning your defense.

 Contact a qualified attorney.